AI-SysBio/NoMaSS/README.md

 The oscillations resulting from the markovian dynamics are clearly visible.
 If you check carefully, you will notice that the *theoretical distributions* do not match exactly the *simulated distributions*, even if you increase the number of simulations.
 This happens because the entities A and B are reactants of two reaction channels at the same time, and the *theoretical distribution* only represent the inter-event time distribution that **the reaction channel would have if it was the only process interaction with that reactant**.
 In practice, these kind of situations will occur frequently in non-Markovian systems, so do not worry if the simulated and theoretical distributions do not match exactly.
 The accuracy of REGIR was rigourously demonstrated in [1] (see the `/REGIR/Benchmark` folder).

+### State dependant distributionsm
+It is common to have systems where the reaction rates are directly influenced by the systen states.
+In these situation, Delay-based methods will yield wrong results because the delays cant be updated once they have been initiated in the queu.
+For system with fast changing distributions, you should prioritize using Laplace Gillespie and MOSAIC as these are exact.

 ### Implemented distributions

 NoMaSS implement three main class of methods: MOSAIC [2], Laplace Gillespie [3] and DelaySSA [4,5]